n00bundercover/jamendownloader/README.md

 # Jamendownloader
-Download FLAC tracks from Jamendo
+Download albums from Jamendo in FLAC.

 Forked from oxayotl, increased resolution of album covers from 300x300 to 600x600, nothing else changed.